zihaow/Forge/README.txt

 Development Environment
 ————————————————————————————————————

-modItems mod, which contains our mod specific items we have now and in the future.
+mymod mod, which contains our mod specific items we have now and in the future.

 Giantitem mod, which makes items giant. //Contains junit test cases for this mod.